#10. Obamacare was shoved down our throats

 Secondly, Obamacare (H.R.
 3590) also gives the federal government specific access to individual bank accounts as provided by that individual’s health plan.
 The government may also monitor an individual’s finances electronically, for the purposes of determining an individual’s eligibility for certain programs under the bill.
 Nothing like having the federal government snooping into our bank accounts, right?

-Lastly, since the June 28, 2012 U.S. Supreme Court’s decision to uphold the law, Obamacare now imposes a health insurance mandate to take effect in 2014, based on the Congressional power to regulate tax (giving government unprecedented power to penalize inaction).
+Lastly, since the June 28, 2012 U.S. Supreme Court’s decision to uphold the law, Obamacare imposed a health insurance mandate which took effect in 2014, based on the Congressional power to regulate tax (giving government unprecedented power to penalize inaction).

 While the ink was still drying on the new healthcare bill, 16,000 new IRS agents were already hired to monitor whether or not we have healthcare insurance (and tax us if us don’t).
 How long before they start monitoring: our grocery bills, refrigerators, and gym memberships?
 How long before they tax us for the government-prescribed foods we don’t eat, or gym memberships we fail to buy?
 Where will this invasion stop?

-Our national debt is vastly approaching $16 trillion (over $5 trillion of that was added by President Obama alone—adding more to the national debt than the previous 43 presidents combined).
-While President Obama promised (during the healthcare debates) that the new healthcare bill would cost $789 billion, and would reduce the deficit by $143 billion, the actual 10-year cost of Obamacare is closer to $2.3 trillion.
+Our national debt is vastly approaching $20 trillion (over $5 trillion of that was added in Obama’s FIRST TERM alone—adding more to the national debt than the previous 43 presidents combined).
+While Obama promised (during the healthcare debates) that the new healthcare bill would cost $789 billion, and would reduce the deficit by $143 billion, the actual 10-year cost of Obamacare was closer to $2.3 trillion.
 When stripped of all its accounting gimmicks, Obamacare adds to our national debt, and does not reduce it one bit.
-This new healthcare law is nothing more than another huge government spending bill (Unfortunately, our children and grandchildren will be the ones largely stuck paying for this atrocity).
+This healthcare law is nothing more than another huge government spending bill (and unfortunately, our children and grandchildren will be the ones largely stuck paying for this atrocity).

 Not to mention the fact that Obamacare stifles the engine of the American economy—small businesses.
-The 2,700 pages of the new healthcare law and its additional 10,000 pages of regulations make it impossible for business owners to anticipate their future expenses.
-As a result, the new healthcare law prevents many job creators from hiring.
+The 2,700 pages of the ACA and its additional 10,000 pages of regulations make it impossible for business owners to anticipate their future expenses.
+As a result, Obamacare prevents many job creators from hiring.
 I can tell you that in our own family business, we’ve recently had to cut back our staff, due the burdensome new healthcare regulations.
 It is no coincidence that unemployment has remained above 8% since Obamacare has become law.

-Not only did the President take $716 billion out of Medicare to try and pay for his obscenely expensive healthcare bill, but he also raises taxes by $836.3 billion to pay for it, with $36.3 billion hitting Americans in 2013 alone (just what we needed when our economy is already ailing, isn’t it?).
-Below is the Congressional Budget Office (CBO) and Joint Committee on Taxation‘s (JCT) updated cost of the Obamacare tax hikes and penalties.
+Not only did Obama take $716 billion out of Medicare to try and pay for his obscenely expensive healthcare bill, but he also raised taxes by $836.3 billion to pay for it, with $36.3 billion hitting Americans in 2013 alone (just what we needed when our economy was already ailing, isn’t it?).

 During the healthcare debates, Obamacare was ‘championed’ as extending healthcare coverage to millions more Americans who can’t afford health insurance.
-Even though Obamacare is now LAW, it does not necessarily translate into care: Many health experts doubt there will be enough doctors to meet the new demands.
+Even though Obamacare continues to be the law of the land, it does not necessarily translate into care.

 As already mentioned, 50% of the people who gain insurance through Obamacare, do so by enrolling into the Medicaid.
 For many states this means the size of their Medicaid programs will increase by 50%.
 The expansion of Medicaid under Obamacare will explode federal and state budgets, forcing states to cut Medicaid reimbursements to physicians.